 Year 6: Chief ResidencyThe chief resident is in charge of the urology outpatient clinic and has supervision over all inpatient adult urologic patients on his or her service.

 For a full detailed description of rotations please download our Urology Residency Curriculum Overview Guide.

 Conferences and Didactics

-In addition to the core curriculum weekly conference, the department conducts urology grand rounds, which cover a host of topics related to the practice of urology.
-A weekly indications and case presentation conference is also held to discuss upcoming surgical cases in detail in an educational format.
+In addition to the core curriculum weekly conference, the department conducts weekly urology grand rounds, which cover a host of topics related to the practice of urology.

 Research Opportunities and Presentations

 - All residents in the urology training program are required to engage in scholarly activity.
-This is accomplished during the first year of residency, which is dedicated to research.
+This is accomplished during the first year, which is dedicated to research.

 - Residents are expected to have at least one publication to complete the training program.
 Most residents will complete a number of projects and present their findings at national and regional meetings.

 - Residents are funded for approved meetings if they are presenting an academic paper or participating in an academic program.
 Intermediate-level urology residents are also supported to attend the annual American Urological Association Basic Science Review Course.

 - All residents are required to present two researched topics (in didactic lecture form) at the Wednesday morning conference each year of their residency.